-Tyler Booker: All-American OL releases his top five schools on his birthday
+Tyler Booker: All-American OL releases his top 5 schools on his 17th birthday

 Booker is a confident young man.
 He just doesn’t go too overboard with it.
 That’s why any depth chart pitches about favorable situations will not go very far with him.

-He will make every situation favorable, he said.
+He will make every situation favorable.

 “Honestly, where ever I go I’m going to have to battle,” he said.
 “I’m going to have to work my tail off to start as a freshman which I will do.
 I’m speaking that into existence.
 Honestly, I’m the best offensive lineman in the county.
 I was one of the best offensive linemen in the country last year as well.
 I say that confidently.
 So I feel like where ever I go I will start in my freshman year.”